tgmgroup/Pronunciation-Checker/README.md

 This tool seems to work well in Chrome-based browsers. **Microsoft Edge** users will have access to the excellent AI-powered Native voices, of which **Andrew** and **Ava** are really nice voices to use.

 # Table of Contents

-This is a table of contents for your project.
-It helps the reader navigate through the README quickly.
 - [Project Title](#project-title)
 - [Quick Start Demo](#quick-start)
 - [Contribute](#contribute)